telerik/reporting-docs/knowledge-base/how-to-set-the-map-extent-dynamically-when-showing-a-single-data-point.md

 ---
 title: Set Map extent dynamically when showing a single data point
-description: Explains how to set map extent dynamically when showing a single data point
+description: Explains how to set map extent dynamically when showing a single data point by using different number of data points
 type: how-to
-page_title: How to Set the Map Extent Dynamically When Showing a Single Data Point
+page_title: How to Create Report with Map and Set Extent Dynamically Based on the Number of Data Points
 slug: how-to-set-the-map-extent-dynamically-when-showing-a-single-data-point
 position:
 tags: map